viecvann/Python---Training/README.md

 # Python - Training
 In this project I will go through Python exercises that I completed for my own development in data analysis and to build on my technical proficiency.
-These projects covered:
+These projects cover:
   - Python foundational skills including if statements, shortcut operators, data types
   - Indexing data into a list, tuple, set, dictionary
   - Navigating datasets with while and for loops